 Students are required to install the latest security updates for their operating systems and applications.
 Students are recommended to have an active, up-to-date antivirus software package installed before connecting to the campus Internet.
-The university provides antivirus software to students for work and home computers free-of-charge (http://its.unl.edu/services/antivirus).
+UNL provides antivirus software to students for work and home computers free-of-charge (https://its.unl.edu/services/antivirus/).

 Software packages required for specific courses will be available for download through the Computer Science and Engineering website or through Huskertech at substantially discounted prices.

 Students are free to purchase their laptop from the vendor of their choice.
-Huskertech will have a limited stock of PC and Apple laptops for sale specifically configured for software engineering students.
-You may view these packages at http://sales.unl.edu/software-engineering or you can stop by Huskertech in the basement of the Nebraska Union on city campus (402.472.5151).
-Please be advised that any custom ordered computer takes between a few weeks to over a month from the time the order is placed to the time the computer is received.
-All students are expected to have their computer purchased and available for use on or before August 21, 2017.
+Huskertech offers discounted academic pricing on both Macs and PCs; more information is available on their website at https://sales.unl.edu or in person at their location in the basement of the Nebraska Union on City Campus (tel.
+402.472.5151).
+Please be advised that any custom-ordered computer takes between a few weeks to over a month from the time the order is placed to the time the computer is received.
+All students are expected to have their computer purchased and available for use on or before August 26, 2019.